I love a good success story. But have you ever heard of too much success? I have!

 They were undertaking a program that involved shipping collateral to trade shows all over the U.S. (sometimes having as many as three or four events on the same day, with six or seven shows total in a week).
 She confided that it was getting too difficult for her to manage single handedly.
 At the time, she had 54 events scheduled from mid-August until December for her program alone.

 Her pain was sorting through supply vendors for her collateral, then getting those items to her sales team, quickly running out of inventory, managing a balance, reprinting, keeping fresh on incentive items like those fidget spinner things everyone and their mother has—while also taking care of her normal marketing duties.
-Yeah, I’d say she plate was pretty full.
+Yeah, I’d say her plate was pretty full.
 And speaking of full, they had no space to store the trade show inventory in their offices.

 Keep in mind, this is a company that is extremely good at what they do, but dealing with a fulfillment project of this size in house wasn’t a part of their expertise.
 Our solution recommendation: manage it for them and make all that pain go away.
 We’d free up space, resources and lower costs, allowing them to focus on managing their continually-growing business.